Asset Tracking: What It Is & How It Works

 What is asset tracking used for in fleet management?

 Asset tracking is an essential system to have in fleet management, the location of fleets can change fast, and without any means of communication and tracking, the company is at risk for delayed deliveries.
-It prevents theft and loss of equipment because fleet managers can monitor where their assets are in real-time.
-Increases the utilization of vehicles by helping spread out workloads which helps fleets from being overused and reduces maintenance cost.

 Knowing how much of something exists and where it is located is the primary goal of asset tracking.
 But it’s not just the volume and location of company property that can be determined.
 In addition to the basics of what the company owns and where each component is located, the best asset tracking methods also provide accurate data on how effectively resources are being used.
 The flexibility and power of modern systems allow fleet managers to use asset tracking to assist with: